we need you in Fiji

 As a volunteer on the public health & nutrition care project you’ll work in various communities around Nadi and Lautoka as well as remote island communities which lack access to basic healthcare.
 With support and assistance from the program coordinators, you will be assigned specific health cases and may be involved with but not limited to:

 – Assisting in the prescription of natural protocols

 – Providing educational assistance and local talks (if desired)

 – Helping build nutrition and diabetes awareness campaigns

 This is a varied program in which volunteers should be willing to ‘go with the flow’ as things operate at a slower pace in Fiji than what many are used to in their home countries.

 Volunteers may also take part in presentations on exercise and living an active lifestyle, with topics such as healthy eating, sexual health and physical activity for school children.

 Enjoy living like a Fiji local.
-You’ll have your own single or twin share room within private, clean and safe western style homes (see pictures below).
-You will have a place to store your personal belongings, a private bathroom and toilet (where possible – not all placements include this), a fan and single mattress (if sharing a room).
-Many home stays include a self contained flat separate from the main residence so you can have your own space.
+You’ll have your own single or twin share room within private, clean and safe western style homes.
+You will have a place to store your personal belongings, a private bathroom and toilet (where possible – not all placements include this), a fan and single mattress or double/queen if sharing with your partner.
+Some home stays have self contained flats separate from the main residence.
+You can choose this option if desired.
 Internet is usually not included with most volunteers purchasing a temporary 3G plan for their own device.